ShahindaAnwer/Fruit-Classification/Data.md

 or

-Link to dataset on my drive: https://www.kaggle.com/datasets/moltean/fruits
+Link to my dataset on drive: https://www.kaggle.com/datasets/moltean/fruits

 ## Data:

-Multi-Class Classifiacation
+*Multi-Class Classifiacation*

 Total number of images: 5162.
 Training set: 3446 images (one fruit or vegetable per image).
 Test set: 1716 images (one fruit or vegetable per image).